SargoDarya/bungie-platform/README.md

     cd bungie-platform
     node sample

 Then head to `http://localhost:8080/api/` and you can see all exposed calls.
+There's also a sample API doc available on heroku at [http://bungie-platform.herokuapp.com](http://bungie-platform.herokuapp.com).

 ## Getting started